Nonlinear Meta-Learning Can Guarantee Faster Rates: Main Results

-where $c_1,c_2$ only depend on $k_{\alpha,\infty}, D, \kappa$.
-For either $r\in (0,1/2]$ and $n \geq A_{\la}$, or $r\in (1/2,1]$ and $n \geq B_{\la}$, with probability greater than $1-2e^{-\tau}-o((nN)^{-10})$ over the randomness in the source tasks: where $C_1$ only depends on $Y_{\infty}$, $R$, $\kappa$, $p$ and $k_{\alpha,\infty}$. \end{theorem} We highlight two key aspects of Theorem~\ref{th:pre_training}.
-First, the bound is comprised of two terms that come from a bias-variance decomposition (refer to Appendix Section~\ref{sec:ana_out} for details): The first and second terms in Eq.~\eqref{eq:sin_risk_sharp} corresponds to bounds on the variance and on the bias respectively.
-Secondly, while we obtain the same learning rate for two distinct scenarios $r \in (0,1/2]$ and $r \in (1/2,1]$, the requirement on the number of training samples per task is different.
+where $C_1$ only depends on $Y_{\infty}$, $R$, $\kappa$, $p$ and $k_{\alpha,\infty}$. \end{theorem} We highlight two key aspects of Theorem~\ref{th:pre_training}.
+First, the bound is comprised of two terms that come from a bias-variance decomposition (refer to Section~\ref{sec:ana_out} for details): The first and second terms in Eq.~\eqref{eq:sin_risk_sharp} correspond to bounds on the variance and on the bias respectively.
+Secondly, while we obtain the same upper bound in Eq.~\eqref{eq:sin_risk_sharp} for the two distinct scenarios $r \in (0,1/2]$ and $r \in (1/2,1]$, the requirement on the number of training samples per task is different.
 In particular, $B_{\lambda} \geq A_{\lambda}$, since $\lambda \leq 1$ and $p+1 \geq \alpha$.
+This means that we can benefit from further smoothness $r > 1/2$, but at the cost of a higher number of samples per source task.
 Our analysis in Theorem~\ref{theo:bias_pf} implies that the difference comes from bounding the bias term.
 We specifically shows that uniformly bounding the bias from each task when $r \in (1/2, 1]$ (require $n \geq B_{\lambda}$) is strictly harder than when $r \in (0, 1/2]$ (require $n \geq A_{\lambda}$).
 As such, our results reveal the inherent difficulty of nonlinear meta-learning: analyzing the bias is more involved than analyzing the variance, a fact which cannot be seen in the linear representation case.

 \begin{rem}[Further Smoothness and the Well-specified Regime] While in usual analyses, consistency in $L_2$ norm is assured for $r=0$ (implying that the regression function is in $\cH$), we require further smoothness on source regression functions (i.e., $r>0$) to guarantee consistency in our setting.
 The requirement for additional smoothness stems from the fact that the result depends on convergence of regression estimates in \emph{the stronger RKHS norm} rather than in $L_2$ norm, as the above $\|\cdot\|_{HS}$ and projections are defined w.r.t. the RKHS itself.